Spade Cooley

-Donnell Clyde "Spade" Cooley (December 17, 1910 – November 23, 1969) was an American convicted murderer and former Western swing musician, big band leader, actor, and television personality.
-In 1961 he was arrested and convicted for the April 1961 murder of his second wife, Ella Mae Evans.
+Donnell Clyde "Spade" Cooley (December 17, 1910 – November 23, 1969) was an American Western swing musician, big-band leader, actor, and television personality.
+In 1961, he was convicted of the murder of his second wife, Ella Mae Evans.

 Early life

 Donnell Clyde Cooley was born in Grand, Oklahoma.
 Being part Cherokee, he was sent to the Chemawa Indian School in Salem, Oregon, in his youth.
-In 1930, his family moved to California during the Dust Bowl.
-It was here that he took the nickname "Spade" after he played a poker game and won three straight flush hands, all in spades.
+In 1930, during the Dust Bowl, Cooley's family moved to California.
+There, he took the nickname "Spade" after he played a poker game and won three straight flush hands, all in spades.

 Music career

-Cooley joined a big band led by Jimmy Wakely which played at the Venice Pier Ballroom in Venice, California, playing fiddle.
+Cooley joined a big band led by Jimmy Wakely, who played at the Venice Pier Ballroom in Venice, California, playing fiddle.
 Several thousand dancers would turn out on Saturday nights to swing and hop: "The hoards (sic) of people and jitterbuggers loved [Cooley]."
 When Wakely got a movie contract at Universal Pictures, Cooley replaced him as bandleader.
-To capitalize on the pioneering success of the Bob Wills–Tommy Duncan pairing, Cooley hired vocalist Tex Williams, who was capable of the mellow deep baritone sound made popular by Duncan.
-Cooley's eighteen-month engagement at the Venice Pier Ballroom was record-breaking for the early half of the 1940s.
+To capitalize on the pioneering success of the Bob Wills–Tommy Duncan pairing, Cooley hired vocalist Tex Williams, who was capable of the mellow, deep, baritone sound made popular by Duncan.
+Cooley's 18-month engagement at the Venice Pier Ballroom was record-breaking for the early half of the 1940s.

+Cooley was in a so-called "battle of the bands" in July 1942, with Bob Wills and His Texas Playboys at the Venice Pier Ballroom.
+Afterward, Cooley claimed he won and began to promote himself as the King of Western Swing.
+Despite Bob Wills playing the style of music before Cooley, the first documented use of "Western swing" for this style of music was in 1942 by Cooley's promoter at the time, Forman Phillips.

-Cooley wrote and recorded "Shame on You", released by Okeh Records; recorded in December 1944, it was No. 1 on the country charts for two months, while covers of the song by Red Foley with Lawrence Welk, and by Bill Boyd, opened at No. 3 and No. 4 (respectively) on Billboards "Most Played Juke Box Folk Records" chart (the chart which evolved into today's Hot Country chart) for 30 August 1945.
-Soundies Distributing Corp. of America issued one of their "music video like" film shorts of Cooley's band performing "Shame on You" in the fall of 1945.
-"Shame on You" was the first in an unbroken string of six Top Ten singles including "Detour" and "You Can't Break My Heart".
+Cooley wrote and recorded "Shame on You", released by Okeh Records; recorded in December 1944, it was number one on the country charts for two months, while covers of the song by Red Foley with Lawrence Welk, and by Bill Boyd, opened at numbers three and four, respectively, on Billboards Most Played Juke Box Folk Records chart (the chart which evolved into today's Hot Country chart) for 30 August 1945.
+Soundies Distributing Corp. of America issued one of their "music video-like" film shorts of Cooley's band performing "Shame on You" in the fall of 1945.
+"Shame on You" was the first in an unbroken string of six top-10 singles, including "Detour" and "You Can't Break My Heart".